 On the day of the celebration of Osho’s Enlightenment I was aware of the anticipation of the unknown.
 I had only seen Osho in discourse and had not had a darshan (a face to face meeting with him with only a small group present) so I really did not know what to expect but there was a heightened energy around.
 I also remember consciously taking myself inwards.
 I wanted to be as present as possible for that first meeting.
 I spent the entire day not meditating but “being” meditation.
 I was aware of all the emotions, thoughts, and even body sensations that were visiting but I stayed anchored in that heart space where one is just being.

 I believe 1976 was the last year that Celebration Darshans were held in Chuang Tzu Auditorium before moving to the much larger space of Buddha Hall.
 In that time on Celebration Days, people filed into Chuang Tzu past Bhagwan for darshan.
 I remember standing in the queue which was long and stretched out towards the front gate.
 We began lining up in daylight but it was dark before I finally arrived at Osho’s chair.
 Music was playing during the entire time and as I neared the entrance to Chuang Tzu.
-A beautiful female voice (which I believe belonged to Suresha) was singing Elton John’s Love Song; so appropriate as I was sinking deeper and deeper into heartfulness.
+A beautiful female voice was singing Elton John’s Love Song; so appropriate as I was sinking deeper and deeper into heartfulness.